jmbh/mgm/README.md

 # mgm

-Functions for the estimation of both stationary and time-varying mixed graphical models or mixed vector autoregressive (VAR) models.
+Functions to estimate both stationary and time-varying mixed graphical models or mixed vector autoregressive (VAR) models.
+For details please check the paper https://arxiv.org/abs/1510.06871.

 The stable version can be installed via CRAN: